-Moroccan Chicken Tagine is a cool weather recipe which warms the heart and fills the kitchen with deep aromas of exotic spice and nostalgic memories of a time when creating a dish took an entire afternoon, each step an art form unto itself.
+Moroccan Chicken Tagine is a cool weather recipe that warms the heart and fills the kitchen with deep aromas of exotic spices.
+Cooking in a tagine means returning to a time when creating a dish took an entire afternoon, recognizing each step an art form unto itself.

-While this recipe won’t take an entire afternoon, it does require a deep love of food and appreciation of ingredients.
+While this recipe won’t take an ENTIRE afternoon, it does require a deep love of food and appreciation of ingredients.
 Food is consumed by all of your five senses.
-Taste is food and water.
-Nose is air.
-Ear is sound.
-Touch is sunlight.
-Vision is nature.
 Pulling all of these five senses into your cooking fully nourishes your body.

-Ayurveda has three main focuses: healing, prevention, and health care.
 As you look through the ingredients in the Moroccan Chicken Tagine recipe, you’ll recognize many of the herbs and spices are common ones in holistic healing.
 This is no coincidence!
 The spices make up a melody which will take you into the world of Ayurvedic cooking.
-Ayurvedic, the sister word to yoga, refers to the science of life.
+Ayurveda has three main focuses: healing, prevention, and health care.

 Table of Contents

 Taking Herbs and Spices to the Next Level